 This means that students who do not possess an EU passport must obtain a student visa and may not travel on a visa waiver; those whose habitual residency is in a country that does not have a travel restriction should get a student visa whenever possible.

-We are going forward with a hybrid fall semester that will include both online components, held at the beginning and end of the semester, as well as in-person classes.
+We are going forward with a HyFlex fall semester that will include both online components, held at the beginning and end of the semester, as well as in-person classes.
 If local authorities prohibit in-person classes, we will conduct classes online.

 Yes.
 See the tuition reimbursement schedule found on our Tuition and Fees page under Class Refund Policy.
 SLU-Madrid can also defer your confirmation fee and housing fees to a future semester or process a refund.

-First-year and transfer applicants for Fall 2020
+First-year and transfer applicants for Spring and Fall 2021

 Admission decisions can be made with the coursework and grades provided on a seven-semester transcript.
 Final transcripts are due prior to registration for the second semester at SLU.

+Please note that SLU-Madrid is test-optional for applicants from Fall 2021 and beyond.
+We want you to focus on the contributions you can make to campus, not how well you tested on an exam.
 We will use the academic performance average of grades 9-12 (or local equivalent) to make merit scholarship decisions.

 No. We will honor AP/IB scores as they have amended their policies due to COVID-19.
 You can reference our AP/IB credits transfer page to see what credits will be awarded by score.